CasinoAnalytics/website-builder/content/en/faq.md

 ## Who deserves credit for this web site?
 * The design of this site is copied directly from the [Let's Encrypt](https://letsencrypt.org) site.
 Please check out their site, they are pioneering widespread security on the web by offering free, easy-to-install SSL certificates for any web site.
+* Content was written by Andy Goldberg, lead consultant at [Centerfield Nine](http://cfnine.com)
 * The [Hugo](https://gohugo.io/) static site generator is used to build pages.
 * Many casino logos (on the home page) were created and designed by [Reviews of Vegas Hotels](http://reviewsofvegashotels.com/blog/vegas-hotel-casino-logos)
 * Various miscellaneous icons and graphics came from [Iconmonstr](https://iconmonstr.com) and [SuperTinyIcons](https://github.com/edent/SuperTinyIcons)